Vedant478/location_picker/README.md

 <h1 align="center">
   <a href="https://reactnative.dev/">
-    React Native
+    React Native PROJECT
   </a>
 </h1>

-Make a new react-native Project
+Create a new react-native project and enter the project name.
 ```sh
 $ npx react-native init AwesomeProject

 ```

-And then u can use my code and I have also have given package.json file to see what all versions I used in my project
+After that, you can use my code and the package I've provided.

+See my project's json file for a list of all the versions I utilised.

-This screen is basically one of screen of my projects which i am currently working with so ignore the rest of packages u can only add those packages which are been used
+Ignore the other packages since this is basically one of the screens for one of my ongoing projects; you may only add packages that have been referenced.

-The packages Which are used are :
+The following packages are used:

 <a href="https://github.com/react-native-maps/react-native-maps">